HugoAhman/MiniDB/README.md

 # MiniDB
 ## Description
-The program is a small database that saves pokemons that you can later look at
+The program is a small database that saves pokemons that you can later look at.
+It stores them in a text file in the project so everytime you run the program it is there.

 I have used functions to save to file, load to file, add pokemon, print pokemon and free memory